Excel Functions Tutorials

 Things to Remember About the SEARCH Function in Excel

-- It considers tanuj and Tanuj as a same value means it does not distinguish b/w lower case and upper case.
+- It considers Tanuj and Tanuj as the same value means it does not distinguish b/w lower case and upper case.

 - “?” is used to find a single character.

 - If you actually want to search the “*” or “?” then use the “~” before character.

 - It returns the #VALUE!
 Error if there is no matching string is found in the within_text.